Loudspeaker enclosure

-An enclosure also plays a role in managing vibration induced by the driver frame and moving airmass within the enclosure, as well as heat generated by driver voice coils and amplifiers (especially where woofers and subwoofers are concerned).
-Sometimes considered part of the enclosure, the base, may include specially designed feet to decouple the speaker from the floor.
+An enclosure also plays a role in managing vibration induced by the driver frame and moving air mass within the enclosure, as well as heat generated by driver voice coils and amplifiers (especially where woofers and subwoofers are concerned).
+Sometimes considered part of the enclosure, the base may include specially designed feet to decouple the speaker from the floor.
 Enclosures designed for use in PA systems, sound reinforcement systems and for use by electric musical instrument players (e.g., bass amp cabinets) have a number of features to make them easier to transport, such as carrying handles on the top or sides, metal or plastic corner protectors, and metal grilles to protect the speakers.
 Speaker enclosures designed for use in a home or recording studio typically do not have handles or corner protectors, although they do still usually have a cloth or mesh cover to protect the woofer and tweeter.
 These speaker grilles are a metallic or cloth mesh that are used to protect the speaker by forming a protective cover over the speaker's cone while allowing sound to pass through undistorted.

 Speaker enclosures are used in homes in stereo systems, home cinema systems, televisions, boom boxes and many other audio appliances.
 Small speaker enclosures are used in car stereo systems.
 Speaker cabinets are key components of a number of commercial applications, including sound reinforcement systems, movie theatre sound systems and recording studios.
 Electric musical instruments invented in the 20th century, such as the electric guitar, electric bass and synthesizer, among others, are amplified using instrument amplifiers and speaker cabinets (e.g., guitar amplifier speaker cabinets).